Create and issue an invoice

 Send the request to create your invoice.
 Paddle creates it.
 Its status is

-depending on the information you supplied.
+draftorreadydepending on the information you supplied.

 Build request

-Build an array of items
+Build an array of items, with an object containing either:

-, with an object containing price ID and quantity for each item.
+Include a price ID and quantity for each item.

 Recurring items on a transaction must have the same billing interval.
 For example, you can't have a transaction with some prices that are billed monthly and some products that are billed annually.